openstack/sphinx-feature-classification/doc/source/user/index.rst

        block storage from a running instance. cli=my-project detach-volume <instance> <volume>
    driver.slow-driver=complete
-   driver.fast-driver=complete
+   driver-notes.slow-driver=Works without issue if instance is off.
+When
+       hotplugging, requires version foo of the driver. driver.fast-driver=complete

 Notice that a driver is only required to implement detach-volume if they